Before you start flaming me for what you think I am going to write, please take a minute to read this article.

 - You can't just live anywhere with two medium-sized dogs.
 If you are going to rent, at a minimum, you will need a pet deposit, and your options will be limited.

 - Our carpets throughout the house, especially on the stairs, take a beating from their paws.

 Do we regret having our dogs because of these things?
-No. But we are at a point where when they die, we will not be getting any more dogs.
+No. But we are at a point where we will not be getting any more dogs when they die.

 It Becomes About Freedom

 Out of all the extra work it takes in being a dog owner, there are a few negatives that stand out the most to us: